vinaysai37/CartoonGAN/README.md

 - The training code should be similar to the popular GAN-based image-translation frameworks and thus is not included here.

 ## Acknowledgement

-- Many thanks to the authors for this cool work.

 - Part of the codes are borrowed from [DCGAN](https://github.com/soumith/dcgan.torch), [TextureNet](https://github.com/DmitryUlyanov/texture_nets), [AdaIN](https://github.com/xunhuang1995/AdaIN-style) and [CycleGAN](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).